 Reading Time: 6 minutes

-- Pack a decent rain jacket
+- A decent light waterproof jacket

-- Pack a tin of Insect repellent
+- A tin of insect repellent

 - Biodegradable tissue or toilet paper

 - Refillable drinking water bottle